AnhNotAnh/Pokemon-Auth0/README.md

 # Pokemon
 This Web API application, integrated with Auth0, is designed to securely view and insert Pokemon data.
-The project's goal is to add authorization to an ASP.NET Core Web API application using standard JWT middleware.
-This project allows me to get to know Auth0 and understand the basic concepts of authorization in Auth0.
+The project's goal is to learn how to implement authorization to an ASP.NET Core Web API application using standard JWT middleware.
+This project allows me to get to know Auth0 and understand the essential concepts of authorization in Auth0.

 ## Table of Contents
 - [Installation](#installation)